 Light Requirement:Part Sun to SunThe optimum amount of sun or shade each plant needs to thrive: Full Sun (6+ hours), Part Sun (4-6 hours), Full Shade (up to 4 hours).

-Maintenance Category:EasyBloom Time:Planting To Hard FrostHardiness Zones:8a, 8b, 9a, 9b, 10a, 10b, 11a, 11bWater Category:AverageSoil Fertility Requirement:Average SoilUses:Border PlantUses:ContainerUses:GroundcoverUses:LandscapeUses:Mass PlantingMaintenance Notes:Self-cleaning, no deadheading necessary.
+Maintenance Category:EasyBloom Time:Planting To Hard FrostHardiness Zones:8a, 8b, 9a, 9b, 10a, 10b, 11a, 11bWater Category:AverageSoil Fertility Requirement:Average SoilUses:Border PlantUses:ContainerUses:GroundcoverUses:LandscapeUses:Mass PlantingMaintenance Notes:Self-cleaning, no deadheading necessary for this red flowering ground cover.

-Superbena are our most vigorous, heat tolerant, and mildew tolerant series.
-While always great in containers they are also fantastic in landscape beds.
+Superbena are our most vigorous, heat-tolerant annual flowers and mildew-tolerant series.
+While always great in containers, they are also fantastic in landscape beds as flowers that attract butterflies.
 They can tolerate dry soils and lower fertility.
 Normally either an application of slow release fertilizer or amending with compost is enough to keep them happy and blooming in landscape beds.
-They shouldnt need to be trimmed back but can be given a haircut a trim back using a sharp pair of scissors or pruning shears at any time.
-While naturally well branched, trimming them back will encourage additional branching, fuller plants, and ultimately more flowers.
+These low growing flowering plants shouldn't need to be trimmed back but can be given a haircut or trim back using a sharp pair of scissors or pruning shears at any time.
+While naturally well branched, trimming them back will encourage additional branching, fuller plants, and ultimately more flowers that attract butterflies.
 I usually give them a very slight trim as I am transplanting to boost branching.

-An application of fertilizer or compost on garden beds and regular fertilization of plants in pots will help ensure the best possible performance.
+An application of fertilizer or compost on garden beds and regular fertilization of plants in pots will help ensure the best possible performance of this red flowering ground cover.

 Superbena® Red Verbena hybrid 'RIKAV44101' USPP 30,962, Can 6,297 -

-524321Browse reviews from people who have grown this plant.-
+5243221Browse reviews from people who have grown this plant.

 -